AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 ---
 layout: distill
-title: Mimic Play on Franka Single Arm and its Extension
+title: MimicPlay on Franka Arm and its Extension
-description: Replicating MimicPlay on a real one arm robot, and its extension to  bi-manual robot
-tags: MimicPlay at IROBMAN lab
+description: This blog is part of our university’s project lab, where we are working on replicating MimicPlay using a real one-arm robotic platform in our lab.
+Building on this setup, we aim to extend the approach to bi-manual systems such as the Tiago robot.
+Our work explores how abundant human play data can be leveraged to guide efficient low-level robot policies.
+tags: Imitation Learning, Learning from Human, Long-Horizon Manipulation
 date: 2025-09-08
 citation: true
 related_publications: true
+related_posts: false
+giscus_comments: false

 authors:
   - name: Ansh Prakash